 Beef Chow Fun!
 A staple Cantonese dish, made from stir-frying beef, wide rice noodles and vegetables, this delicious Chinese Food dish will come together in no time at all!
 Skip the take out and try cooking Chinese food at home!

 November 1st will mark the end of our first year here in Wisconsin.
-It’s only been a year but feels like a lot longer.
-Moving to the midwest right before our crazy long winter last year got me and kept me in the kitchen cooking. . just to keep busy.
+Although it’s only been a year, it feels like a lot longer.
+Moving to the midwest right before our crazy long winter last year got me and kept me in the kitchen cooking… just to keep busy.

-We also soon discovered that there are hardly any options for good Asian food here . .
-I’m not complaining though. . at least we have an Asian market and a Korean market, so I’m happy!!
+Shortly after the move, we quickly discovered that there are hardly any options for good Asian food here… I’m not complaining though… at least we have an Asian market and a Korean market, so I’m happy!!